 '''

 f = font.getfont(<number> n)

 font.setfont(<number> n, f)

 '''

-Note that at the moment, each access to the font.fonts or call to font.getfont creates a Lua table for the whole font.
+Note that at the moment, each access to the font.fonts or call to font.getfont creates a Lua table for the whole font unless you cached it.
 This process can be quite slow.
-In a later version of $LuaT_EX$, this interface will change (it will start using userdata objects instead of actual tables).